 God's promises of mercy, love, acceptance, and transformation shape our lives as individuals and as a community.
 We believe that God is everywhere in this world that God has made--within us, around us, beside us, beyond us.

-We are changed by encountering God, and we are challenged to carry on the work for justice and renewal all around us.
+We are loved and accepted by God just as we are, and with the grace and support of God through the community, we are able to grow and bloom into our best selves.
+We are changed by encountering God, challenged to carry on the work for justice and renewal all around us.

 We value inclusivity, honesty, and grace.